Boukefalos/jlibwiiscan/doc/MANUAL.md

-wiiscan(1)                                                          wiiscan(1)
+wiiscan(1)

-[1mNAME[0m
+## NAME ##

-       [4mwiiscan[24m - a connection utility for wii console remotes
+wiiscan - a connection utility for wii console remotes

-[1mSYNOPSIS[0m
+## SYNOPSIS ##
        wiiscan  <-a  <device> | -c <device> | -d <device> | -r | -s | -usbup |
        -usbdown> > [-cf <file>] [-lf <file>] [-b  <sleep>]  [-t  <sleep>]  [-u
        <sleep>]  [-p  <sleep>]  [-w <sleep>] [-q <usbradio>] [-f <removemode>]
        [-m <powermode>] [-l <wiilibrary>] [-wb] [-v]

-[1mOVERVIEW[0m
+## OVERVIEW ##
-       [4mwiiscan[24m is a canvas function for a number  of  different  scanning  and connection utilities.
+       wiiscan is a canvas function for a number  of  different  scanning  and connection utilities.
 It can detect build-in bluetooth radios, scan for nearby bluetooth devices, connect to a specific device and remove  that device again from the hardware.

-       The main feature of [4mwiiscan[24m is to automatically connect to a wii remote (wiimote).
+       The main feature of wiiscan is to automatically connect to a wii remote (wiimote).
 This can be quiet cumbersome on a Windows  system,  and  the nesseccary steps for doing a robust, working connection is done by

-       [1mDelete wiimote hardware HID bluetooth entry:[0m
+       Delete wiimote hardware HID bluetooth entry:
                delete old entries of the wiimote in the bluetooth hardware.
 On some windows system the wiimote is readily detected, after  the first  manually  installation.
 Pressing  the  "1-2"  makes the